 I will not reduce myself to only one thing when I am so many more complicated things at once.
 I will not reduce myself to “colonial normativities” for your vision of nation that claims to love “Blackness” but wants to kill me for my Transness.
 I will no longer live my life in fear of not having my Trans Blackness loved by those racialized as Black like me.
 Nor will I tolerate people’s dehumanizing treatment because of their supposed misunderstanding.
 There is only one thing that needs to be understood: nobody’s humanity is negotiable.

 You see, your hatred of my Trans Blackness & Black Transness has roots in the same system of domination.
-This can be understood by looking at Fanon’s analysis of Blackness in “Black skin, white Masks”.
+This can be understood by looking at Fanon’s analysis of Blackness and colonialism in “Black skin, white Masks”.
 Frantz Fanon’s analysis understood racial power differently based on gender.
 Fanon argued that in a Eurocolonial society there was no power for Black men in being with white women.
 Fanon saw the power of white women beyond the weakness of the femininity of white women.
 So while white women are women, their whiteness cannot be controlled by a Black man.
 Her whiteness has more capital than the ‘lower status’ of her femininity/womanhood.
 Hence, Black men could not access the power of whiteness by being with a white woman, whiteness pushed her beyond the weakness of femininity & outside of the grasps of Black men.
 What this means is white women’s femininity isn’t automatically weak.
 Her whiteness makes her powerful but in her own right that cannot be captured fully by Black men.